serverless/serverless/docs/dashboard/cicd/running-in-your-own-cicd.md

 <!-- DOCS-SITE-LINK:END -->

-# Running in your own CI/CD
+# Deploy in your own CI/CD

 If you have an existing CI/CD service and you do not wish to use the CI/CD service provided by Serverless, you can still deploy from your existing CI/CD service while using the other features of the Serverless Framework Dashboard.